filipsobol/sonda/packages/sonda/README.md

 # Sonda

 Sonda is a universal visualizer and analyzer for JavaScript and CSS bundles.
-It analyzes the source maps and shows the size of each module after tree-shaking and minification to get the most accurate report.
+It generates an interactive HTML report that is more accurate and detailed than some alternatives.
+The accuracy is achieved by analyzing source maps and showing the size of each module after tree-shaking and minification.

-Sonda is more accurate and detailed than some alternatives and works with the following bundlers:
+Sonda works with the following tools:

+* **Bundlers**
   * Vite
   * Rollup
+  * Rolldown
   * esbuild
   * webpack
   * Rspack
+* **Frameworks**
+  * Next.js

 ## Installation